tugberkugurlu/k-http/README.md

 # k-http

-Command-line HTTP server suitable for testing and local development to host static files.
+Command-line HTTP server suitable for testing and local development to host static files with zero configuration.
 Written on top of ASP.NET 5 and inspired by nodejs [http-server](http://www.tugberkugurlu.com/archive/quickly-hosting-static-files-in-your-development-environment-with-node-http-server).

 ### Installation